Kanteletar: History

 Lönnrot's third edition of Kanteletar in 1887 had the third book revised in full, as it contained 137 poems.
 Later editions adhered to the original printing with the exception of 10 poems which were taken from the third book as an appendix.

 The lyrical poetry of Kanteletar comes, for the most part, from Finnish Karelia.
 In his foreword, Lönnrot makes note of Lieksa, Ilomantsi, Kitee, Tohmajärvi, Sortavala, Jaakkima and Kurkijoki as places where he traveled.
-The poems of the third book have generally been collected from Russia and Karelia.
+The poems of the third book have generally been collected from Russian Karelia.

 Reception

 Kanteletar and Kalevala has generally been used as a source of inspiration in the arts.
 They have been used as a source of lyrics for Finnish folk music in addition to archived Finnish folk poetry.
 The Kalevala-metred poems had originally been sung poetry.